v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 - You can only configure a single issuer per tenant at a time, and that issuer is available to all users and supported devices in your tenant.

-- Device users aren't notified that they must enroll for derived credentials until you target them with a policy that requires a derived credential as the authentication method or that uses a derived credential for S/MIME signing and encryption.
+- Users won't be notified that they must enroll for derived credentials until you target them with a policy that requires derived credentials as an authentication method or that uses a derived credential for S/MIME signing and encryption.

 - Notification can be through app notification for the Company Portal, through email, or both.
-If you use conditional access policies and choose only email notifications, users might not receive the notification if their device isn’t compliant.
+If you choose to use email notifications and you use enabled conditional access, users might not receive the email notification if their device isn’t compliant.

 ### 2) Review the end-user workflow for your chosen issuer

 Following are key considerations for each supported partner, and links to that issuers end-user workflow.
-Review this information so you can ensure policies and configurations don’t block users and devices from completing enrollment for a derived credential.
+Become familiar with this information so you can ensure your Intune polices and configurations don’t block users and devices from successfully completing enrollment for a derived credential from that issuer.

 #### DISA Purebred